Suburbicarian diocese

 Map showing the dioceses of Lazio; the suburbicarian dioceses are in shades of yellow and gold with names in italics, preceded by S.S. (sede suburbicaria).

 The seven suburbicarian dioceses (dioeceses suburbicariae, sedi suburbicarie) are Catholic dioceses located in the vicinity of Rome, whose (titular) bishops are the (now six) ordinary members of the highest-ranking order of cardinals, the cardinal bishops (to which the cardinal patriarchs were added).
 Pope Francis had, in addition, co-opted five cardinals of the Latin Church to join the ranks of the cardinal bishops.

-Being awarded the titular title of a suburbicarian see is considered more an honor or prestige than aimed towards a functional intent.
+Being awarded the title of a suburbicarian see is considered more an honor or prestige than aimed towards a functional intent.

 Seven suburbicarian sees

 The suburbicarian dioceses have varied slightly over time and nowadays consist of: